bluedotimpact/bluedot-keycloak-theme/README.md

 1. Download the jar from the [releases page](https://github.com/bluedotimpact/bluedot-keycloak-theme/releases).
 2. Copy it into your `providers` folder.
 3. In Keycloak, navigate to 'Realm settings > Themes', and set the 'Login theme' to 'bluedot-keycloak-theme'.

+If you want to use the BlueDot Impact logo, set your realm HTML display name to 'BlueDot Impact'.

 <details>
 <summary>Example production Dockerfile</summary>